renatoathaydes/rawhttp/content/rawhttp.md

 <hr>

-If you prefer, you can also use the `com.athaydes.rawhttp.core.client.TcpRawHttpClient` class to send requests without managing sockets yourself:
+If you prefer, you can also use the `TcpRawHttpClient` class to send requests without managing sockets yourself:

 {{< highlight java >}}
-import com.athaydes.rawhttp.core.*;
+import rawhttp.core.*;
-import com.athaydes.rawhttp.core.client.*;
+import rawhttp.core.client.*;

 TcpRawHttpClient client = new TcpRawHttpClient();
 RawHttp http = new RawHttp();